-Careful observation is a common treatment plan, although patients and their doctors may choose another option depending upon the location of the tumor or whether the tumor begins to grow.
+Active surveillance is a common treatment plan.
+However, patients and their doctors may choose another option depending on the location of the tumor or whether the tumor begins to grow.

 Medium choroidal and ciliary body tumor

-The two most common treatment options for medium-sized choroidal and ciliary body melanoma are radiation therapy (proton therapy or brachytherapy) and enucleation.
-It is believed that there is no difference in survival rates between these two treatment methods for a medium-sized choroidal tumor.
+The 2 most common treatment options for medium-sized choroidal and ciliary body melanoma are radiation therapy, including proton therapy or brachytherapy, and enucleation.
+It is believed that there is no difference in survival rates between these 2 treatment methods for a medium-sized choroidal tumor.

-Other treatment options for a medium-sized tumor may include surgery to remove the tumor or enrolling in a clinical trial (see Latest Research).
+Other treatment options for a medium-sized tumor may include surgery to remove the tumor or enrollment in a clinical trial (see Latest Research section).

-In addition, the combination of laser therapy and radiation therapy (sometimes called “sandwich therapy”) is being used more frequently to treat this type of tumor.
+In addition, the combination of laser therapy and radiation therapy is being used more frequently to treat this type of tumor.
+This is sometimes called “sandwich therapy.”

 Large choroidal and ciliary body tumor

-For a large tumor, enucleation is the usual treatment.
-Results of the Collaborative Ocular Melanoma Study (COMS) revealed that patients had similar survival rates whether they received radiation therapy before enucleation or had their eye removed with no prior radiation treatment.
-Enrolling in a clinical trial may be another option for people with large choroidal and ciliary body tumors, as is additional brachytherapy.
+For a large tumor, radiation therapy or enucleation are the usual treatments.
+Results of the Collaborative Ocular Melanoma Study (COMS) revealed that patients had similar survival rates whether they received radiation therapy before enucleation or had their eye removed with no previous radiation treatment.
+Enrolling in a clinical trial may be another option for people with large choroidal and ciliary body tumors.
+Additional brachytherapy may also be an option.

 Extraocular extension melanoma

-If the tumor has spread to the outside of the eye, optic nerve, or eye socket, the doctor may recommend removal of the eye.
-Or, the doctor may perform a modified enucleation, which is the removal of the eyeball and adjacent structures.
-In some cases, the doctor may decide to remove the entire eye and the adjacent structures in a process called an exenteration.
+If an eye melanoma has spread to the outside of the eye, the optic nerve, or the eye socket, the doctor may recommend removal of the eye.
+Or, the doctor may perform a modified enucleation.
+This is the removal of the eyeball and nearby structures.
+In some cases, the doctor may recommend exenteration to remove the entire eye and the nearby structures.
 If the spread is small, some doctors will try to save the eye by removing the outer part of the tumor and treating the eye with radiation therapy.